-The examples considered above demonstrate that it makes sense to speak about the sum of the Chapman-Enskog expansion, at least when the Chapman-Enskog method is applied to the (linearized) Grad equations.
-However, even in this case, the possibility to perform the summation exactly seems to be a lucky exceptions rather than a rule.
+The examples considered above demonstrate that it makes sense to speak about the sum of the Chapman--Enskog expansion, at least when the Chap\-man--Enskog method is applied to the (linearized) Grad equations.
+However, even in this case, the possibility to perform the summation exactly seems to be the lucky exception rather than the rule.
 Indeed, computations become more bulky with the increase of the number of the moments included in the Grad equations.
-Therefore, we arrive at a question: how can we approximate the recurrence equations of the Chapman-Enskog method to account all the orders in the Knudsen number?
-Any such method amounts to some "partial" summation of the Chapman-Enskog expansion, and this type of working with formal series is widely spread in various fields of physics.
+Therefore, we arrive at the question: how can we approximate the recurrence equations of the Chapman--Enskog method to account for all the orders in the Knudsen number?
+Any such method amounts to some ``partial" summation of the Chapman--Enskog expansion, and this type of working with formal series is widely spread in various fields of physics.

-In this section we will discuss a method of approximating the Chapman-Enskog expansion in a whole.
-As we now have the exact expressions for the Chapman-Enskog solution for the linearized 10 moment Grad equations, it is natural to start with this example for the reason of comparison.
+In this section we shall discuss a method of approximating the Chapman--Enskog expansion as a whole.
+As we now have the exact expressions for the Chapman--Enskog solution for the linearized 10 moment Grad equations, it is natural to start with this example for comparison purposes.

-Let us come back to the originating one-dimensional Grad equations (\ref{Grad101}), and to the corresponding formulas of the Chapman-Enskog method (\ref{procedure101}) and (\ref{operators101}).
+Let us come back to the originating one-dimensional Grad equations (\ref{Grad101}), and to the corresponding formulas of the Chapman--Enskog method (\ref{procedure101}) and (\ref{operators101}).
 Instead of using the exact equations (\ref{procedure101}) in each order $n$, we introduce the following approximate equations:

-Let $N \ge 1$ is some fixed integer.
+Let $N \ge 1$ be some fixed integer.
 Then, instead of equations (\ref{procedure101}), we write: